 The Company's receivables consist primarily of amounts due from social and mobile game platform operators, including Apple, Google, Facebook and Amazon.
 Accounts receivable are typically noninterest bearing and are initially recorded at cost.
 The Company regularly reviews accounts receivable, considers current economic conditions and the financial positions of the Company's platform operators.
 Accounts are written off when the Company deems the account to be uncollectible.
-Recoveries of accounts previously written off are recorded when received.
-The Company reserves an estimated amount for receivables that may not be collected to reduce receivables to their net carrying amount, which approximates fair value.
-Methodologies for estimating the allowance for doubtful accounts range from specific reserves to various percentages applied to aged receivables.
+Recoveries of accounts previously written off are recorded when receivables to their net carrying amount, which approximates fair value.
+Methodologies for estimating the allowance for doubful accounts range from specific reserves to various percentages applied to aged receivables.
 Historical collection rates are considered in determining reserves.